jhonsen/dj.github.io/_posts/2019-03-01-Obesity-Prediction.md

 To assess the health impacts of eating and exercise habits, I decided to build a classification model that is trained on a subset of _American Time Use Survey (ATUS) Eating & Health Module Microdata Files_, collected by the [Bureau of Labor Statistics](https://www.bls.gov/tus/ehdatafiles.htm) (also featured in [Kaggle](https://www.kaggle.com/bls/eating-health-module-dataset)).

-This dataset represents the result of multi-year surveys that were performed from 2006 to 2008 and from 2014 to 2016; they contain ~11,000 observations of 39 topics/questions related to weekly eating habits and other lifestyle choices.
-The surveyees' information, e.g., weight and body-mass-index (BMI), were also included in the dataset.
-Among these, I chose  **BMI** as the _TARGET_ value to predict.
-According to [CDC](https://www.cdc.gov/obesity/adult/defining.html), people with **BMI>30** were classified as _**obese**_, whereas others with **BMI<30** were considered _**not obese**_.
+This dataset represents multi-year surveys that were conducted from 2006 to 2008 and from 2014 to 2016; It contains ~11,000 observations with 39 topics/questions related to weekly eating habits and other lifestyle choices.
+I chose body mass index (**BMI**) as the _TARGET_ value to predict.
+According to [CDC](https://www.cdc.gov/obesity/adult/defining.html), people with **BMI>30** are classified as _**obese**_, whereas others with **BMI<30** are considered _**not obese**_.
 The ratio of obese and not obese was 72%:28%, an imbalanced class situation.

-To resolve this imbalance scenario, I split the dataset into training (80%) and test sets (20%) with stratification that reflects the 'original' proportion.
+**Splitting the dataset.** I split the dataset into training (80%) and testing (20%) sets for model learning and evaluation, respectively.
+To reflect the 'original' imbalance scenario, I split the data using sklearn's stratification feature.
 Then, I used random-oversampling (ROS) method from `imblearn` to obtain a balanced training set of _**obese**_ and _**not obese**_ classes, i.e.,  ~6,000 observations of each class.

-Of the 39 survey questions, I decided to use five of them as _FEATURES_ for my model (described below).
-I chose the five based on two reasons:
+Of the 39 survey questions, I decided to use five as my model _FEATURES_ for my model for two reasons:
-- First, I wanted a straight-forward & simple design for the app's end-user.
-I.e., I didn't to require users to input many (private) information about themselves
+- From an end-user perspective, I wanted a simple app that requires the user to input only a few types of health data
-- Random Forest Classifier (described below) had identified the five most important features in the model
+- The five features were considered most important by Random Forest Classifier

 Here are the five features:
-- **TimeEat**, NUMERIC Feature.
-Original question:_"What is the total time (minutes) spent eating and drinking (primary meals during the day)?"_
+- **TimeEat**, NUMERIC feature representing the original survey question of _"What is the total time (minutes) spent eating and drinking (primary meals during the day)?"_
-- **TimeSnack**, NUMERIC Feature.
-Original question: _"What is the total time (minutes) spent eating and drinking (primary meals during the day)?"_
+- **TimeSnack**, NUMERIC feature representing the original survey question of _"What is the total time (minutes) spent eating and drinking (primary meals during the day)?"_
-- **ExerciseFrequency**, Feature.
-Original question:_"During the past 7 days, how many times did you participate in any physical activities or exercises for fitness and health such as running, bicycling, working out in a gym, walking for exercise, or playing sports?"_
+- **ExerciseFrequency**, NUMERIC feature representing the original survey question of_"During the past 7 days, how many times did you participate in any physical activities or exercises for fitness and health such as running, bicycling, working out in a gym, walking for exercise, or playing sports?"_
-- **FastFoodFrequency**, NUMERIC Feature.
-Original question:_"How many times in the last 7 days did you purchase: prepared food from a deli, carry-out, delivery food, or fast food?"_
+- **FastFoodFrequency**, NUMERIC feature representing the original survey question of _"How many times in the last 7 days did you purchase: prepared food from a deli, carry-out, delivery food, or fast food?"_
-- **GeneralHealth**, CATEGORICAL Feature.
-Original question:_"In general, would you say that your physical health was excellent, very good, good, fair, or poor?"_
+- **GeneralHealth**, CATEGORICAL feature representing the original survey question of_"In general, would you say that your physical health was excellent, very good, good, fair, or poor?"_

 ### Building Classification Models and Their Classification Results

-To have models with high interpretability and predictive power, I used `Logistic Regression` (LR) and `Random Forest` (RF) classifier, respectively.
+To consider models with high interpretability and predictive power, I examined `Logistic Regression` (LR) and `Random Forest` (RF) classifiers, respectively.
 I setup a pipeline that ran feature scaling and 10-fold cross-validation (CV) on each of the two classifiers.
-This pipleline was used for the _training set_, to get the best set of hyperparameters.
-Once, grid-searching was completed, the optimized models were used to make predictions on the _test set_.
+Grid-searching was also performed to find the best hyper-parameters.
+Finally, model performance was asessed using the (unseen) _test set_.

-For the app deployment, the entire dataset was used for training.
+For the purpose of app deployment, the entire dataset was used for training.
 The trained model was embedded in a Python `Flask` app, which utilizes `d3.js` sliders as input method.

  ![Figure0]({{site.url}}/images/shortervid.gif)